kreider94/cognito-supermarket-app/README.md

 ## Overview

 The Supermarket App is a simple React application designed to display a list of products retrieved from an API endpoint.
-Users can add products to a shopping basket and view the items in their basket.
-The app handles both successful and failed API requests gracefully, providing feedback to the user.
+Users can add products to a shopping basket, view the items in their basket and remove items from their basket.
+The app handles both successful and failed API requests, providing feedback to the user.

 ## Features

 - Displays a list of products with names and prices.
 - Allows users to add products to a basket.
+- Allows users to remove products from the basket.
 - Shows the items added to the basket.
 - Handles API request errors and displays an error message.
 - Responsive design to work on both desktop and mobile screens.